Products

 For many applications, rapid identification of organisms is critical.
 Using traditional, centralised methods, samples for sequencing are collected and transported to a laboratory with the necessary equipment for preparation and sequencing, in a process that can take days, weeks or more; samples may also degrade during this process, limiting identification of their contents.
 Where the cost of sequencing devices is prohibitive, sending samples to a sequencing provider can mean waits of up to months for results.

-In contrast, Oxford Nanopore offers simple library preparation solutions and portable sequencing devices, enabling sequencing in the lab or at the point of sampling.
-The pocket-sized MinION can be run from a laptop, whilst the new MinION Mk1C is a complete, standalone sequencer, incorporating a screen and onboard compute into one portable device.
+In contrast, Oxford Nanopore offers simple library preparation solutions and portable sequencing.
+The pocket-sized MinION can be run from a laptop, enabling sequencing in the lab or at the point of sampling.
 Sequencing reads are delivered in real time, enabling immediate access to results.
-For microorganisms, Oxford Nanopore offers the EPI2ME “What’s In My Pot?”
-(WIMP) analysis workflow, providing real-time, species level microbial identification (Fig. 2).
-Combined with library prep kits such as the lyophilised Field Sequencing Kit, with which libraries can be prepared in just ten minutes, organism identification can be performed within hours of collection or less.
-With the MinION Starter Pack costing $1,000, sequencing can be accessed at low cost.
+For microorganisms, Oxford Nanopore offers the EPI2ME 'What’s In My Pot?'
+(WIMP) analysis workflow, providing real-time, species-level microbial identification (Fig. 2), while the EPI2ME workflow wf-metagenomics enables real-time classification from metagenomic samples.
+Combined with rapid library prep options, taking as little as ten minutes, organism identification can be performed within hours of collection or less.
+With the MinION Starter Pack costing $1,999, sequencing can be accessed at low cost.

 Case study